 It’s no wonder that trust is an issue online.
-Fake news jeopardizes elections, clickbait headlines lead to disappointing content, dating websites sell their users to other dating websites.
+Fake news jeopardizes elections, clickbait headlines lead to disappointing content, and dating websites sell their users to other dating websites.
 The internet is full of pitfalls for the unwary and new scams emerge all the time.

-Users strongly favour sites that are reliable and smooth running and the tech on which they are based will obviously impact on that.
-Communicating trust is not just a challenge for the content team – it’s an activity that all website stakeholders contribute to.
+Users strongly favor sites that are reliable and run smoothly, and the tech on which they are built will have an impact on that.
+Communicating trust is not just a challenge for the content team; it’s also a key factor all website stakeholders contribute to.

 Trust is transparency

-Many of the principles of GDPR support trustworthiness, such as being very explicit about how you intend to process data and only sending the type of communications that your users have agreed to receive.
+Transparency makes a huge contribution to how trustworthy your organization appears.
+This includes being very explicit about how you intend to process data and only sending users the type of communications they have agreed to receive.

-Other factors include publishing your physical office address so customers feel you exist offline as well as online.
+Other trust-inducing factors include publishing your physical office address so customers feel you exist offline as well as online.

-Obtaining reviews from local customers can be an important part of penetrating a new market.
+Obtaining reviews from local customers is a key component when it comes to penetrating a new market.
 Peer reviews by other customers can be an important trust indicator for BRIC (Brazil, Russia, India, and China) audiences, and there’s also evidence that Asian consumers spend more on products that have been reviewed by people they trust.

 There are other third-party trust indicators, including quality marks, awards, and certifications.
-In the B2B market, you might consider ISO Standards as your audience is more likely to understand their significance.
+In the B2B market, you may also consider ISO Standards as your audience is more likely to understand their significance.
 For B2C, it’s probably better to display any awards or certifications from brands consumers may recognize, such as Good Housekeeping.